Demon Music Group: History

 The firm is also known for releasing a large number of compilation albums, with multi-genre compilation brands including the Absolute Hits series of single-disc collections (through Crimson) and the budget-range 100 Hits series of five-disc box sets each themed to a particular genre or era of music.
 These have proved successful, with the 100 Hits series alone amassing sales of 1.5 million units in its first 18 months on sale.
 The firm also releases genre-based compilation sets through labels such as Harmless (funk) and Nascente (world music).

 The artwork for the Nascente-released Beginner's Guide series (particularly Beginner's Guide to Africa) may have provided inspiration for similar artwork used by Blur on their 2009 EMI collection, Midlife: A Beginner's Guide to Blur.

 After licensing the recordings of Ant & Dec from Phoenix Music International for a series of greatest hits compilations, the Edsel label got a fluke number one when "Let's Get Ready to Rhumble" re-charted at the top in April 2013.

-By the end 2020, Demon's Crimson Productions had charted numerous times over the previous two years with their Gold series of 3CD 'hits and mixes' albums (with Dr. Hook being new at number 54 on the albums chart of 3 December 2020).
+By the end of 2020, Demon's Crimson Productions had charted numerous times over the previous two years with their Gold series of 3CD 'hits and mixes' albums (with Dr. Hook being new at number 54 on the albums chart of 3 December 2020).
 A small number of these chart-bound Gold compilations would be based upon catalogue already owned by DMG, though most utilised the masters owned by Sony Music, with collections by Bros, M People and the Bangles being released.
 In addition to these compilations, Crimson Productions had also signed modern acts like Le Flex and country-pop trio the Adelaides.